-In their write up of the project, Benisch and Bridges explain that the Xylinum mask offers “a major material advantage” when used as a facemask.
+In a write up of the project, Benisch and Bridges explain that the Xylinum mask offers a major material advantage when used as a facemask thanks to its transparency.

-“The expressions on the face of the person wearing the mask can be easily seen, allowing them to better connect with others despite physical separation,” they say, adding that this is of particular benefit also to those who are hard of hearing and rely on lip reading as a part of communication.
+“The expressions on the face of the person wearing the mask can be easily seen, allowing them to better connect with others,” they say, adding that this is of particular benefit also to those who are hard of hearing and rely on lip reading as a part of communication.

 “Our future relies on moving forward with nature, not against it”

 At present, the Xylinum mask is still a prototype, but as Benisch and Bridges explain, there are considerable possibilities for how it could be rolled out.

 “This material could be grown in local municipalities, in people’s homes, or even within the very hospitals that need them to slash existing supply chain risks,” they say, adding that because of the compostability of the designs, they could easily be left to decompose with household waste, rather than impacting the environment for years to come as plastic-based PPE threatens to do.